frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 This certainly is showing us that again most of the reflection leaking is coming from this term specifically, so more confirmation.

 Now in the shader they do a few intresting things in this reflection term.
 Not only do they sample environmental cubemaps *(which is typical)* but they also take that Sample GI radiance term from before and actually blend it together with the environmental cubemaps.
-Primarily they use it to modulate or "tint" the cubemap reflections for most of the environment as a means of "squeezing" more variance out of their limited coverage to begin with.
+Primarily they use it to modulate or "tint" the cubemap reflections for most of the environment as a means of "squeezing" more variable reflections out of their limited cubemap coverage to begin with.

 ```HLSL
 float radianceVolumeLuminance = LuminanceRec709(radianceVolume.rgb);